thoughtbot/clearance/README.md

 -------

 If you want to write Rails functional tests or controller specs with Clearance, you'll need to require the included test helpers and matchers.

-For example, in spec/support/clearance.rb or test/test_helper.rb:
+For example, in `spec/support/clearance.rb` or `test/test_helper.rb`:

     require 'clearance/testing'

-This will make Clearance::Authentication methods work in your controllers during functional tests and provide access to helper methods like:
+This will make `Clearance::Authentication` methods work in your controllers during functional tests and provide access to helper methods like:

     sign_in